 This method requires an estimate of the second derivative of the statistic with respect to the parameters.
 By default, XSPEC calculates these using an analytic expression which assumes that partial 2nd derivatives of the model with respect to its parameters may be ignored.
-This may be changed by setting the USE_NUMERICAL_DIFFERENTIATION flag to “true” in the user’s startup Xspec.init initialization file.
+This may be changed by setting the USE_CHAIN_RULE flag to false in the user's startup Xspec.init initialization file.
 XSPEC will then calculate all second derivatives numerically, which can be noticeably slower.

 method migrad [<# of eval>]